How does the film financing model actually work?

 Co-productions need to comply with the respective intra-national film treaty.
 If no such agreement exists, the project has to have an Austrian financial-, licensing-, artistic-, and technical contribution of 20 per cent of the total production costs.
-Austrian-foreign co-productions should be provisionally approved by the Federal Ministry of Science, Research and Economy by the time of submission.
+Austrian-foreign co-productions should be provisionally approved by the Federal Ministry for Digital, Business and Enterprise by the time of submission.

 How can my company qualify for support?

 - Applicants are independent film production companies with evidence of sufficient professional qualifications and experience in artistic terms and with respect to the film industry.
 The professional qualifications of the funding applicant will be evaluated in the light of the scope and type of project to be funded.

 - The registered headquarters of the applicant must be in Austria.
 If the applicant has established his headquarters in an EEA member state, he must at least have set up a subsidiary in Austria or a company for the sole purpose of producing the film project.